Brexit: Background: the United Kingdom and EC/EU membership

 The Inner Six (blue) and Outer Seven (green) of European integration from 1961 until 1973:

-When the UK first joined the European Communities (along with Denmark and Ireland) on 1 January 1973 it was one of just nine member states that made up the bloc at the time.
+When the UK first joined the European Communities (along with Denmark and Ireland) on 1 January 1973, it was one of just nine member states that made up the bloc at the time.

 The "Inner Six" European countries signed the Treaty of Paris in 1951, establishing the European Coal and Steel Community (ECSC).
-The 1955 Messina Conference deemed that the ECSC was a success, and resolved to extend the concept further, thereby leading to the 1957 Treaties of Rome establishing the European Economic Community (EEC) and the European Atomic Energy Community (Euratom).
+The 1955 Messina Conference deemed that the ECSC was a success, and resolved to extend the concept further, thereby leading to the 1957 Treaty of Rome establishing the European Economic Community (EEC) and the European Atomic Energy Community (Euratom).
 In 1967, these became known as the European Communities (EC).
 The UK attempted to join in 1963 and 1967, but these applications were vetoed by the president of France, Charles de Gaulle, who feared the UK would be a Trojan Horse for US influence.

 Some time after de Gaulle resigned in 1969, the UK successfully applied for European Communities (EC) membership.
 Membership of the then EEC was thoroughly discussed at the long debate in the House of Commons in October 1971.
 It led to the decisive vote in favour of membership by 356 to 244.
 As historian Piers Ludlow observed, the 1971 parliamentary debate was of high quality and considered all issues.
 The British were not "misled and persuaded to accept membership in a narrow commercial entity without being aware that the EEC was a political project liable to develop in the future".
 The Conservative prime minister Edward Heath signed the Treaty of Accession in 1972.
-Parliament passed the European Communities Act later that year and the UK joined Denmark and the Republic of Ireland in becoming a member on 1 January 1973, without referendum.
+Parliament passed the European Communities Act later that year and the UK joined Denmark and the Republic of Ireland in becoming a member on 1 January 1973, without a referendum.